New member orientation

 After going through New Member Orientation, We offer a Christian Core Beliefs (Doctrine) class that covers essential teachings of the Christian faith.
 The class is taught in-person by ministers James Turner, Kelvin Lane, and Hershel Nisby.

 The doctrine classes are a 3 part series class offered after Sunday service for three weeks following New Member Orientation.
+The 2026 class schedule is as follows:

 Register for the next orientation